 Published family histories and biographies of Oxfordshire people are listed on our online catalogue Heritage Search.

-The pedigrees of landed and titled families are listed in genealogical dictionaries such as Burke’s Landed Gentry and Burke’s Peerage, Knightage and Baronetage.
-Searchers can consult these volumes in the Oxfordshire History Centre Searchroom or at Oxfordshire County Library.
+The pedigrees of landed and titled families are listed in genealogical dictionaries such as Burke’s Landed Gentry and Burke’s Peerage, Knightage & Baronetage.
+Searchers can consult these volumes in the Oxfordshire History Centre searchroom or at Oxfordshire County Library.

-Some useful online sources of biographical information are listed here - please note access to some of these sites is restricted to subscribers.
-They can be consulted free of charge at the Oxfordshire History Centre and Oxfordshire Libraries.
-Members of Oxfordshire Libraries can currently (June 2020) access Ancestry at home.
+View online sources of biographical information.
+Access to some of these sites is restricted to subscribers.
+They can be consulted free of charge at the Oxfordshire History Centre and Oxfordshire libraries.
+Members of Oxfordshire Libraries can currently (Jan 2021) access Ancestry at home.

 - Who do you think you are?
 An encyclopedia of genealogy by Nick Barratt (2008).